Options vs. Stocks: Key Takeaways

 Too many options traders think you should go big or go home.
 With this approach, they mostly go home.

-It takes strong DISCIPLINE to keep greed and emotions out of your trading plan.
+It takes REAL DISCIPLINE to keep greed and emotions out of your trading plan.
 Mark has learned this, to a fault.

-These days Mark teaches in my Trading Challenge … and runs his Evolved Trader program.
-And he made over $1.2 million in 2020 alone!*
+These days Mark teaches in my Trading Challenge and runs his Evolved Trader program.
+He made over $1.2 million in 2020.
+This year, as of this writing, he’s made over $650,000 in profits.

 Why trade options instead of stocks?
-If you want the best argument I’ve heard, check out Mark’s Evolved Trader.
+If you want the best argument I’ve heard, check out Mark’s $100K Shortcut here.

 When you buy stocks, you’re buying a share in a company.
 This can be bad for a trader…